ekundayo7/WebStrike-Lab/README.md

-# WebStrike-Lab
+# Network Traffic Analysis lab

 ## Objective
-The Webstrike Lab is a challenge that simulates a real world incident involving a suspicious web shell.
+The Network Traffic Analysis Lab (Webstrike Lab on Cyberdefenders) is a challenge that simulates a real world incident involving a suspicious web shell.
 The task involves analyzing network logs and identifying malicious activities from a forensic standpoint.

 ### Skills Learned
 - Advanced understanding of Packet Capture (PCAP) Analysis.